 Next we see a shot of the Picard home, something we’ve seen once before.
 However, it’s a lot more transformative from the time we first see the Picard ranch in the 4th season of TNG, “Family.”
-In that episode, Picard travels home to France after his rescue from the Borg in “All Good Things.”
+In that episode, Picard travels home to France after his rescue from the Borg in “The Best of Both Worlds, II.”
 In this episode, Picard goes home to face his brother and his family, with the full knowledge that he almost ended their common existence, but also deal with the demons of their past relationship.

 As can be seen in this next screenshot, the French village of Picard’s youth and where he lives now are completely changed.
 The landscape is remotely similar, but the subspace communications array on the right as well as the castle on the hilltop are nowhere to be seen.
 Not a deal breaker and using a real location with a steady drone shot in modern filmography gives us a more breathtaking shot, even if it looks like stock footage.